0b10010010/TargetDevelopment/README.md

 # TargetDevelopment

-Develop a target using MATLAB's target SDK for Cortex-M based hardware board
+Develop a target using MATLAB&copy; target SDK for Cortex-M based hardware board.

 ### Table of Contents
 **[Prerequisites](#prerequisites)**<br>